opengento/codeception-magento-1.9.1.1/README.md

 ### Cest files and public methods

-Tests are located in Cest files.
+Tests are located in Cest files (Example: `tests/acceptance/CheckoutCest.php`) Codeception will load every public method in Cest files.
-For exemple: `tests/acceptance/CheckoutCest.php`
-You method have to begin with the word `test`.

-You can add:

-* More method
-* New Cest files

 ### Write a test